Insights Basics

 Mitzu shows these properties in the following format in the property filter dropdown:

-Properties can be renamed in the catalog page.
+Properties can be renamed on the catalog page.

 User and group property filters

-If you filter on these properties, you directly reduce the users based on their properties.
-Groups are associated with a set of users, so if you filter on a group property, you filter on the set of users.
+If you filter on these properties, you directly narrow down the users based on their properties.
+Groups are associated with a set of users, so filtering on a group property filters on the corresponding set of users.

 Cohort filters